Tempo logotype

 Companies fund capital and operational expenses differently, creating a dedicated pool to finance CapEx projects and using general funds for OpEx items.

-Because CapEx projects involve a significant initial investment, the company only approves a few initiatives annually, budgeting for CapEx by:
+Because CapEx projects involve a significant initial investment, companies typically approve only a few initiatives a year.
+CapEx budgeting usually means:

 • Creating a separate capital expenditure budget